Introduction

 • download WASI-SDK and WASI-oriented clang: WASI-SDK.

-• Finally, define variables in your .bashrc:
+• Define variables in your .bashrc:

-export WASI_SDK=<path to wasi-sdk>
+export WASI_SDK_PATH=<path to wasi-sdk>

-export PATH=$WASI_SDK/bin:$PATH
+export PATH=$WASI_SDK_PATH/bin:$PATH

 Creating Your SQLite Canister